 The Dimocks were living in the Lafayette Hotel when Union soldiers invaded Washington, and some of the troops stayed at the Lafayette with fellow New Englander Dimock.
 Henry Dimock died early in the war though, at which time Susan and her mother moved to Sterling, Massachusetts, to live with Henry Dimock’s sister.
 Susan Dimock continued her education briefly in Sterling, having been taught previously by her mother and at a Washington girls school.
 At age seventeen she began teaching at an academy in Hopkinton.
 Susan Dimock also became close friends with Bessie Greene, whose father took a particular interest in Dimock’s professional aspirations.

-Colonel Greene, a wealthy Bostonian, helped Susan Dimock begin studying medicine with one of the earliest female doctors practicing in America, Dr. Marie Zakrzewska, who in 1962 had founded the New England Hospital for Woman and Children.
+Colonel William Greene, a wealthy Bostonian, helped Susan Dimock to study medicine with one of the earliest female doctors practicing in America, Dr. Marie Zakrzewska, who in 1862 had founded the New England Hospital for Woman and Children.
 Dr. Zakrzewska, herself a Polish immigrant who was educated in Germany, encouraged Dimock, following continued denials of admittance to Harvard Medical School, to travel to Europe for schooling.

 Dimock attended the University of Zurich with Greene funding her education, graduating in 1871 with honors, and then studied briefly in Vienna and Paris before returning home.
 Dimock’s former mentor, Dr. Satchwell, meanwhile submitted her credentials to the North Carolina Medical Society.
 Dr. Dimock was granted honorary admission to the Medical Society, to be given full admission after of her schooling could be verified.